 Use one or more of the threading.is_alive(), threading.active_count(), and threading.enumerate() methods to determine if a thread’s execution state is as expected.

-Protect data that would be vulnerable to premature termination, such as by using locks or protected regions, or by retaining the last consistent version of the data.
+Protect data that would be vulnerable to premature termination, such as by using locks or protected regions, or by retaining the last consistent version of the data (checkpoints).

 Handle exceptions and clean up nested threads and potentially shared data before termination.